ART THAT GLORIFIES WAR BEGAN WITH EQUESTRIAN KINGS

 * The lion appears on its coat of arms.

-The sculpture commemorates the Crossing of the Rhine by the French army in 1674, the prelude to two decades of massacres by the French armies in western Germany.
+The sculpture commemorates the Crossing of the Rhine by the French army in 1674, the prelude to two decades of massacres by the French armies in western Germany and to calamities that endured until the Cold War.

 Maréchal Foch by Raymond Martin and Robert Wlérick / Internet, photographer not named